 Elegance and History at Hotel Boulderado

 For over a century, the landmark Hotel Boulderado has stood at the corner of Spruce and 13th streets in downtown Boulder.
-After hosting a grand New Year’s Eve gala, it opened to guests on January 1, 1909.
+The historic property opened to guests on January 1, 1909, after hosting a grand New Year’s Eve gala.

-Today, the hotel is one of the most recognized landmarks in Boulder, and it has been listed on the National Register of Historic Places since 1995.
-It also continues to host annual New Year’s Eve celebrations.
+Today, the hotel remains one of the most recognized landmarks in Boulder, and it has been listed on the National Register of Historic Places since 1995.

 Among the hotel’s timelessly elegant features is a remarkable stained-glass ceiling in the grand lobby.
 Since central courts were an architectural trend in the late 1800s, the hotel’s architects, William Reddy & Son, designed the hotel lobby with a central focal point — a beautiful ceiling made from cathedral glass imported from Italy.